Douggernaut/RetroPieAssistant/Amiga/README.md

 Bad stuff:
 * Default configuration values (pulled from uae4arm) aren't great, and I don't know enough yet to make intelligent revisions
+* Can't use lctrl+esc to bring up GUI - need to kill processes or reboot system to exit back to EmulationStation
 * Probably more

 Usage: